A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 Conner was the first child to receive the treatment — a single infusion designed to fix the genetic mutation that was gradually causing his muscles cells to die.
 The treatment can't bring back the cells he's lost (he remains smaller and weaker than his twin brother, Kyle), but it has allowed the muscle cells he still has to function better.

-Since Conner's treatment, eight other boys with Duchenne have received two different doses of the gene therapy.
+Since Conner's treatment, eight other boys with Duchenne muscular dystrophy have received two different doses of the gene therapy.
 Preliminary results on six of them, tested a year after treatment, showed they, too, had improved strength and endurance at an age when boys with Duchenne usually become weaker.

 The success suggests that gene therapy could be poised to change the lives of thousands of children — usually boys — who have Duchenne.
 But scientists still want to see the results of a much larger trial of the therapy, which is likely to begin later this year.